vladbph/cymatix-doc/README.md

 # 6. Dialogs
 There are two types of dialogs supported by the platform ***Loose Dialogs*** and ***Strict dialogs***.
 And third one is the combination of these two.
 ## 6.1 Loose Dialogs
 AI System asks user questions - for example: ordering pizza.
-As a user I can freely provide the information I have about the pizza I want without following scricted flow of the conversation:
+User can freely provide the information about the pizza  without following scripte flow of the conversation:
 ```
     User> I want to order some pizza
     Bot> What kind would you like?